SummaryRead the full fact sheet

 Over-the-counter medicines can contain NSAIDs

-Some over-the-counter preparations contain NSAIDs, for example, pain relief medicines and some cough, cold and flu medicines.
+Some over-the-counter medicines contain NSAIDs, for example, pain relief medicines and some cough, cold and flu medicines.

-If you already take an NSAID, you may increase your risk of side effects or an accidental overdose if you also take an over-the-counter preparation that contains aspirin or another NSAID.
+If you already take an NSAID, you may increase your risk of side effects or an accidental overdose if you also take an over-the-counter medicine that contains aspirin or another NSAID.

-Always check the active ingredient before buying any over-the-counter preparation and ask your doctor or pharmacist if you’re unsure whether it’s safe for you to take.
+Always check the active ingredient before buying any over-the-counter medicine and ask your doctor or pharmacist if you’re unsure whether it’s safe for you to take.

 Do not take more than one medicine containing an NSAID at the same time, unless your doctor recommends it.
 If you’re taking low-dose aspirin to reduce the risk of heart attack and stroke, you still need to consider the use of another NSAID carefully with your doctor.